 Ok, so I got an Instant Pot for Mother’s Day.
-My 12 year old Princess bought me an Instant Pot with her babysitting money…yes, every penny came from her hard earned monies.
+My 12-year-old Princess bought me an Instant Pot with her babysitting money…yes, every penny came from her hard-earned monies.
 She’s a sweetie and a giver like no other.
 I’m so proud of her on many levels and the giving of this gift…well, it just took the cake.

 I’ve been reading ALL OVER THE INTERNET how wonderful these Instant Pots are, but it wasn’t until my dear friend got one, invited me over for dinner, and cooked a pork loin AFTER WE GOT THERE did I see my “need” to have one.
-My Princess who loves to cook and bake was there and was just so amazed with the process that she decided right then and there that I had to have one!
+My Princess who loves to cook and bake was there and was just so amazed by the process that she decided right then and there that I had to have one!
 I couldn’t agree more!!

 So, when I opened my fancy box the day before Mother’s Day (because she couldn’t wait ’til Mother’s Day to give it to me), I was THRILLED!!
 I made Instant Pot Macaroni and Cheese just a few minutes later and was amazed at its ability already.